By teknet on Thursday 31st May 2018, 9:44am

 Think you need some custom software to help your website’s visitors?

-Teknet Software can design software or a bespoke WordPress plugin just for this purpose – see our portfolio for more information.
-If you’re interested, email [email protected] or phone 0800 488 0400 for more information.
+Teknet Software can design software or a bespoke WordPress plugin just for this purpose – see our Services page for more information.
+If you’re interested, fill out the form on our Cotnact page, email email@example.com or phone 0800 488 0400 for more information.